LOADING ...

 "one kiss, my bonny sweetheart, I'm a prize to-night,

-But I shall be back with the yellow gold before the light;
+But I shall be back with the yellow gold the morning light;

 for me by moonlight,

-I'll come to thee by moonlight, though should bar the way."
+I'll come to thee by moonlight, hell should bar the way."

 Vi